 - Deconstructive Parody: The special delights in lampshading and mocking the franchises tropes and conventions, such as having Velma loudly complain about how annoying the Scooby-Dooby Doors bit is for her.

-- Downer Ending: Subverted; the special ends with the gang apparently getting killed by the monster, but the Halftime Show of Cartoon Network's Big Game 2000 has Fred discuss the events with Moltar—the gang managed to escape, though everyone they showed their video to accused them of faking it. (see here)
+- Downer Ending: Subverted; the special ends with the gang apparently getting killed by the monster, but the Halftime Show of Cartoon Network's Big Game 2000 has Fred discuss the events with Moltar—the gang managed to escape and the culprit was arrested, but whenever they tried their video to anyone, people accused it of being a rip-off of The Blair Witch Project. (see here)

 - Embarrassing First Name: Acknowledged.
 Velma introduces Shaggy by his actual first name (Norville) to which he objects.
 Fred and Daphne have a field day with this.
 Even Scooby joins in on the mocking despite the fact that he has an equally embarrassing first name (Scoobert).